 “Okay.
 You pass the audition.
 Let’s get on down there and rock the socks off these studio execs.

 The Weirdos have done a second song.
 Miller is sitting there with a scowl and grimace on his face.
-Landis is shocked by the raw energy and distressed that I’d want it in his movie.
-The studio guys are not pleased either.
+Landis is shocked by the raw energy and distressed that I want it in his movie.
+The studio guys are not pleased, either.
 Tony brings out the next band, who look off their game, unable to match the punk energy.
-They sound weak and their song is barely loud enough to hear.
+They sound weak, and their song is barely loud enough to hear.
 In the middle of their set, Belushi jumps up.

 “Let me play.
 These guys are lame.”

-It isn’t in Landis’ playbook, to have his star be a singer, but he can’t turn him down.
+It is not in Landis’ playbook to have his star be a singer, but he cannot turn him down.
 Belushi and I rush back stage and get Tony to give the band still playing the bum’s rush.
 I plug-in and Belushi bounces onto the stage and takes the mic.

 “And that’s all, folks,” Belushi needs no applause or an encore.
 I wink at Doug, who just shakes his head.
 Tony has the third band on stage, and again they are too intimidated to compete with our flash-mob set.

 I see a skinny black guy watching from the side of the stage.

 “Whatcha think of my act?”
 I ask him.